mrcoles/readmd/README.md

     >
     > so cool.

-and run this command `readmd.py -w 80 file.md` to output this text:
+and convert it with this command `readmd.py -w 80 file.md` to:

     A markdown file
     ===============